ww44ss/Exascalar-Analysis-/README.md

 Current available analyses
 ==========================

-#####Exascalar.R
+#####Exascalar_Cleaner.R
-  This reads in the Top500 and Green500 lists, does rudimentary cleaning, and creates data.frames with these descriptive names (for example)
+  This reads in the Top500 and Green500 lists, cleans the data, and creates data.frames with these descriptive names (for example)

-   _GreenNov13_ - the Green 500 list from November 2013
+   _Nov13_ - the combined Top500 and Green 500 list from November 2013

-   _GreenJun09_ - the Green 500 list from June 2009
+   _Jun09_ - the combined Top500 and Green 500 list from June 2009

-   _TopJun14_ - the Top500 list from June 2014
+The program saves the files in a foled called "results"

-The program plots the Exascalar graph for whatever two lists are selected.
+currently the data saved are:
-This is the only program that reads all the files into memory, so it needs to be run before any of the subsequent analyses.
+ "exascalar"    "green500rank" "top500rank"   "rmax"         "power"        "mflopswatt"   "computer"

-#####Exascalar_Trend.R  (*coming in 2014!*)
+#####Exascalar_Trend.R
-  This program assumes the Green500 and Top500 lists have been already read into memory (using Exascalar.R)
+  This program assumes the Green500 and Top500 lists have been already cleaned with Exascalar_Cleaner.R

-  It computes the top 10 exascalar systems for the most recent list and stores the results, alsong with System Name, Green500 rank and Top500 rank, in a data.frame called TopTenExascalar
+  It computes the top and mean exascalar values in a couple of different ways

-  It computes the top and median exascalar values in a couple of different ways
+   1. Plots the trend of the "top" exascalar.

-   1.  finds the median exascalar system for an performance adn efficiency number
+   2.  finds the median exascalar system for a performance and efficiency number
-   2.  computes an "effective" mean from the means of the Top500 (for performance) and Green500 (for efficiency)
+   3.  computes an "effective" mean from the means of the Top500 (for performance) and Green500 (for efficiency)

-  my current feeling is the #2 will be more useful as it may be more stable as a trend.
-But #1, which is less synthetic, may prove stable enough to use as a trend.
+  only 1 and 3 are plotted.

 #####Exascalar_PHI (*coming in 2014!*)
 This program assumes the Green500 adn Top500 lists hae been already read nto memory (using Exascalar.R)